All Episodes

 You, Obama, come out, you tout us as the future.

-Now you've shut us down, you give this clown here a billion dollars to start housing.
+You give this clown here a billion dollars to start housing.

-You actually want to help the military.
+You actually want to help the military?

 I thought we were cutting the military budget.

-No, no, we're gonna use a little experimentation.
+No, no, there's a little experimentation.

 The military, as America's largest consumer of energy, has set a goal of getting 25% of its energy from renewable sources by 2025.